Haalon/vk-yoink/README.md

 Flag 	| Desciption
 ---------------------------|------------
 `--fave`	    | If set, images will be downloaded from current user bookmarks `--wall`	    | List of wall identificators to download from.
 For example `--wall id0 club420 fenekc` `--chat`	    | List of chat identificators to download from.
 For example `--chat c1 12312 -1 c5` `--path`        | Specify path to download images to.
+By default downloads to `./data` folder `--offset`      | Specify posts to start from while downloading from walls. `--offset 100 0 500` means that first wall will start from post #100, second from the start and the third one from #500.
+`--start-from`  | Specify messages to start from while downloading from chats.
+For example `--start-from 1753228/1`.
+You can see current message next to a progress bar
-By default downloads to `./data` folder `--count` | Specify batch size - how many images to request from vk, and consequently, how many images to download at once
+`--count`       | Specify batch size - how many images to request from vk, and consequently, how many images to download at once

 ### Example usage